John R. Emens

+Most notably, Emens oversaw Ball State's maturing from a teacher-training school to a comprehensive university.
+In 1961, after a 32-year relationship with Indiana State University, Ball State received its own board of trustees and dropped "Teachers" from its name.
+Only four years later, it was granted university status as Ball State University.

-Ball State University's Emens Auditorium is named after him.
+Emens Auditorium is named after him.
 Planning for this building started at the beginning of his tenure, but it wasn't built until 1961, almost 15 years later.

 Ball State's enrollment grew exponentially during his tenure, from around 1,000 in 1945 when he first started as president, to over 13,000 in 1968 when he retired.
 After his first year, enrollment had already doubled.

 After he retired he continued to live in Muncie, and continued to give back to the community.
 He was a fundraiser for the Muncie Civic Theater from 1974 to 1976.
 He also helped form an investment club called the Stock Watchers of Muncie.

-John R. Emens died on October 25, 1976 in Muncie.
+Emens died on October 25, 1976, in Muncie.

 Ball State University

 Emens was selected the sixth President of Ball State University at the age of 44 in 1945.
 World War II was coming towards an end, and during Emens' time as president, Ball State saw tremendous growth in population.
 In 1945 its enrollment was 1,010 and by 1968 had reached 13,000.

 During Emens' tenure, many different kinds of needs started to arise and a long-ter, plan was necessary for the institution.
 This plan was carried out for the next 18 years and the campus expanded dramatically with the construction of almost 20 new buildings.
 On February 5, 1965, Ball State Teachers College was renamed Ball State University due to the tremendous growth of the campus and the additions of many different departments, including the College of Architecture and Planning.